kushaltirumala/deep_asteroid_classifier/README.md

 Epoch num = 20; learning rate 0.0001;
 Loss is lower and seems to be generally going down but necessarily converging;
 Will now check accuracy scores to see if accuracy is generally improving

+# ADDED ACCURACY TRACKING

+#experiment 4

+LOWER learning rate, 20 epochs. accuracy does not seem to go generally up or down.